sandeshgyw/stacked_bar_graph/README.md

     - You can use the toMap() and forMap() methods to provide your data in json format

 5. Style your Labels
-    -You can style both you X-axis and Y-axis Labels.
+    - You can style both you X-axis and Y-axis Labels.

 6. Callback on bar tap
     - A callback is provided on tap of each bar.
 Developer can use this feature as per their need.